 Three new members (GC, RP & SP) had been recruited this year.

 CM had pursued a number of leads, through his contacts with Newbury and District Agricultural Society.
 This had generated some interest, with Jed Ramsay attending this meeting as an observer, and Mark Hall still in the frame as a possible member.
 CM stated that he would continue to attempt to promote Forum membership wherever possible.
 SJ suggested that the carriage driver who had attended the morning’s site visit would be a useful addition.
-TV suggested that Reading University, as substantial landowners and with some expertise on land management, should also be approached but it was noted that they had been approached previously
+TV suggested that Reading University, as substantial landowners and with some expertise on land management, should also be approached but it was noted that they had been approached previously.